British Informatics Olympiad

 The British Informatics Olympiad (BIO) is an annual computer-programming competition for secondary and sixth-form students.
 Any student under 19 who is in full-time pre-university education and resident in mainland Britain is eligible to compete.
 The competition is composed of two rounds - a preliminary 3-question, 3-hour exam paper sat at the participant's school and a final round.
-The top-15 performing students each year are invited to the finals (currently hosted by Trinity College, Cambridge) where they attempt to solve several more difficult problems, some written, some involving programming.
-Typically a score of 70 to 80 out of 100 is required on the first round of the competition to reach the final.
+The top-15 performing students each year are invited to the finals (currently hosted by Trinity College, Cambridge) where they attempt to solve several more difficult problems, involving programming.
+In the past, there also existed written problems, but these have been phased out in recent years.
+Typically a score of 75 to 90 out of 100 is required on the first round of the competition to reach the final.

-Of these fifteen, four are chosen for the British team, and one or two are chosen as reserves.
-This team goes on to represent Britain in the International Olympiad in Informatics in the summer of that year.
+Of these fifteen, four are chosen for the British team to participate in the International Olympiad in Informatics, and one is chosen as a reserve.
+Additionally, two female participants are chosen for the British team to participate in the European Girls’ Olympiad in Informatics (EGOI), and one is chosen as reserve.
+Furthermore, since 2024, the IOI and EGOI teams alongside their reserves and one additional participant all participate as a team of 9 in the Western European Olympiad in Informatics (WEOI).

-Mark schemes are available for all past papers at the competition's official site.
-Official worked solutions are available for papers 1995-1999 and 2004, whilst unofficial solutions are available for papers 2009-2014.
+Mark schemes are available for all round 1 past papers at the competition's official site, as well as problem statements for all round 1 and round 2 past papers.
+Official worked solutions are available for round 1 papers in the years 1995-1999 and 2004.
+Unofficial solutions are available for round 1 papers from 2000-2025 and some round 2 questions in the years 2016-2023.

+Competition format

+In the British Informatics Olympiad round 1, there are 3 questions to be completed in 3 hours.
+Each question has a primary programming question that is worth the bulk of the points.
+The first question is designed to be easily completed by anyone, whilst the rest are significantly more difficult.
+The programming part A of each question is followed by smaller and simpler questions that can be answered through a variety of techniques like brute force testing, logical reasoning, simulation, and combinatorics knowledge.
+The competition can be done in any programming language in any environment, sat in the participant's own school.

+The round 2 consists of 4 much harder questions, to be answered during a 5-hour exam in Cambridge, to which students may bring their own device, programming in C/C++ only.
+You are allowed 5 submissions to an online grader which will provide limited feedback on your solutions.

 Sponsors

 The BIO has been sponsored by video-games developer Lionhead Studios since 2002.

-In the past, it has also been sponsored by Data Connection.
+In the past, it has also been sponsored by Data Connection and Jane Street.